 It is an open source, cross-platform and totally free media player which supports any type of media formats and files.
 The media player supports most of the codecs, permitting the user to have a wonderful video viewing experience.
 It is equipped with a video converter as well and is very user-friendly.

-Amarok is the last but not the least.
+Amarok is one of the last in this list, but not the least.
 It is a cross-platform audio player that allows playing audio files of almost any known format there is.
-A bundle of features, an easy to use interface, great performance despite the size or resolution of the video all make Amarok a non-excludable item on this list.
+A bundle of features, an easy-to-use interface, great performance despite the size or resolution of the video all make Amarok a non-excludable item on this list.
 So, if you are looking for just an audio player, Amarok may be the one.

-The above mentioned are few of the best media players for Linux.
+The above-mentioned are few of the top media players for Linux.
 Choose, enjoy, and enhance your media experience and also share it with your near and dear ones, so that they too can be benefitted.